Tone It Down

-"Tone It Down" is a song by American rapper Gucci Mane, featuring American singer Chris Brown.
-It was released on June 20, 2017 as the lead single from Gucci Mane's album Mr. Davis (2017).
-The song was written by Mane and Brown, and produced by Cardiak and Hitmaka.
+"Tone It Down" is a song by American rapper Gucci Mane featuring American singer Chris Brown.
+Produced by Cardiak, A1, and Hitmaka, it was released on June 20, 2017 as the lead single from Mane's album Mr. Davis (2017).

 Background

 "Tone It Down" was released about a month after he dropped the commercial mixtape Droptopwop.
 Mane and Brown had collaborated on previous releases like Brown's hit single "Party" co-starring Usher, Mane's b-side "MoonWalk" co-starring Akon, and "Ms. Breezy" off Brown's 2010 mixtape In My Zone 2.

 Composition

-The song is based on a flute-driven production from Cardiak & Hitmaka.
+The song is based on a flute-driven production from Cardiak and Hitmaka.
 Lyrically, the track has Gucci demanding those around him to take his actions seriously and humble themselves, hence the title.
 "Hold up lil homie tone it down / 'Cause the jewelry that you're rockin' is for kids / I'm a grown up," the rapper insists in his first verse.